bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     accelerometer.get_y()
     # read the Z axis of the device.
 Measured in milli-g.
     accelerometer.get_z()
-    # get all three X, Y and Z readings (listed in that order).
+    # get tuple of all three X, Y and Z readings (listed in that order).
     accelerometer.get_values()
     # return the name of the current gesture.
     accelerometer.current_gesture()